 An announcement will be made on the forums of this site when the information is sent out and the content will be emailed to the LEAD ORGANIZER for each event.
 About a week before the big day you should expect instructions on the global digital giveaways and such.

-Please note that the _only_ way to get the prices for the sponsored digital giveaways is to fill out the location evaluation form which will be sent to the LEAD ORGANIZER after the Global Azure Bootcamp event!
-In other words you _have to_ evaluate Global Azure as an Organizer in order for your digital giveaway winners to receive their price!
+Please note that the _only_ way to get the prizes for the sponsored digital giveaways is to fill out the location evaluation form which will be sent to the LEAD ORGANIZER after the Global Azure Bootcamp event!
+In other words you _have to_ evaluate Global Azure as an Organizer in order for your digital giveaway winners to receive their prize!